12 Nov 26 Workplace Design Trends and Ideas for 2026

 12. Flexible “Third Spaces”

-Cafés, lounges, and terraces that blur the line between work and rest – ideal for spontaneous conversations or informal meetings.
+Cafés, lounges, terraces, and informal meeting areas blur the line between work and social interaction.
+They also encourage spontaneous collaboration.

 13. “Workspitality”